TNMaseko711/DriftGuard/README.md

-# DriftGuard MLOps Platform
+# Experimentra MLOps Platform

-DriftGuard is a self-hosted, framework-agnostic MLOps platform blueprint that covers the full ML lifecycle:
+Experimentra is a self-hosted, framework-agnostic MLOps platform blueprint that covers the full ML lifecycle:

 - Experiment tracking
 - Model registry and semantic versioning